mecid/mecid.github.io/_posts/2025-01-21-color-mixing-in-swiftui.md

 We can begin by utilizing the system colors provided by SwiftUI and then apply color mixing based on user input to create visually appealing and dynamic color schemes in our applications.

 This week, we delved into the color mixing functionality in SwiftUI.
 I hope this post inspires you to create more creative apps by harnessing the power of color mixing.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!